coolcourd/migbin/readme.md

 #### mailprep
 Prompts you for a list of imap lines and creates email accounts for you.
 Does not play nicely with some passwords.
 #### mailsync
-Syncs over mail and etc directory from the server setup with the setupssh command
+#### miginstall
+installs migbin on the source in the home directory.
 #### migrun
 runs a command on the server setup with the setupssh command